tupl-tufts/rdl/README.md

 ## Type Casts

 Sometimes RDL does not have precise information about an object's type.
 For these cases, RDL supports type casts of the form `o.type_cast(t)`.
 This call returns a new object that delegates all methods to `o` but that will be treated by RDL as if it had type `t`.
 For example, `x = "a".type_cast('nil')` will make RDL treat `x` as if it had type `nil`, even though it's a `String`.

+## Bottom Type (%bot)

+RDL also includes a special *bottom* type `%bot` that is a subtype of any type, including any class and any singleton types.
+In static type checking, the type `%bot` is given to so-called *void value expressions*, which are `return`, `break`, `next`, `redo`, and `retry` (notice that these expressions perform jumps rather than producing a value, hence they can be treated as having an arbitrary type).
+No Ruby objects have type `%bot`.

 # Static Type Checking